PRESS KIT

 For Streamers & Content Creators

 Full permission granted to stream, record, monetize, and share content featuring CONTRABAND: Edge of the Fold.
 No revenue sharing required.
-No key needed — the game is free.
-Just go.

 If you feature the game in a video or stream, a credit link to edgeofthefold.com is appreciated but not required.